 That’s right, mulch lobsters are crustaceans, but an animal that literally has “crab” in its name is actually a turtle spider.
 I just… why?
-Why, taxonomists?
+Why, arthropod-namers?
 Why do you do this to us?

 Fortunately, I learned much more about horseshoe crabs than roly polies in Biology 202.
 Our friendly neighborhood turtle spiders are members of the class Merostomata, which is part of the subphylum Chelicerata that spiders and scorpions belong to under the class Arachnida.
-Merostomata basically means “leg mouth,” which is a lot less interesting than the old class name of Xiphosura, or “sword tail,” that they used to have.
+Merostomata basically means “leg mouth,” which is accurate for how they feed but pales in comparison to the turtle spiders’ wonderfully epic order name: Xiphosura, or “sword tail.”

-In case the boring name didn’t give it away, horseshoe crabs’ mouths are surrounded by their legs.
-Because horseshoe crabs don’t have teeth, beaks or jaws, they have to crush their food with their legs, so the proximity of leg to mouth is actually very beneficial.
-Nevertheless, “sword tail” is a much better name in my opinion, even though the tail isn’t really a tail at all but rather a telson.
-The telson won’t pierce you like a sword, either, but rather acts like a carjack (or turtle spider jack) to flip the horseshoe crab over if it gets turned upside down.
+In case the less-exciting name didn’t give it away, horseshoe crabs’ mouths are surrounded by their legs.
+Because horseshoe crabs don’t have teeth, beaks or jaws, they have to crush their food with the tooth-like gnathobases of their legs, so the proximity of leg to mouth is actually very beneficial.
+In terms of that “sword tail,” the tail is actually a telson used to flip the horseshoe crab over if it gets turned upside down.

 Another thing I learned in my biology class is that while horseshoe crabs typically live in deep water, they will migrate to shallow shorelines to mate when the weather gets warm, and you just can’t deny how great that timing is: before I started attending a coastal college, the only time I ever visited the beach was once or twice a year during the summer, so I doubt I would’ve ever come across a horseshoe crab in the wild if they mated in the winter.